 Contributions will typically be allocated to accounts annually.
-The plan permits participants to self-direct investment elections into one or more investments funds, which will begin to take place in 2024.
+The plan permits participants to self-direct investment elections into one or more investments funds.
 All returns are the market rate of the related fund.
 Plan benefits are paid out of an investment account established for each participant under a grantor trust.
 Because the SERP is a non-qualified plan, the benefits under this plan do not receive the same tax treatment and funding protection associated with the qualified plan.